-As soon as a woman becomes pregnant she will quickly find that everybody has an opinion on her pregnancy and how she should raise her future child, what she should name the baby.
-One of the most common comments I received during my two pregnancies was that I should get rid of my cats.
-Yes, people mean well, but these well-intentioned comments have lead to a huge number of cats being dropped off at the shelter as soon as a pregnancy test comes back positive.
+As soon as a woman becomes pregnant she will quickly discover that everybody has an opinion on her pregnancy and how she should raise her future child, what she should name the baby.
+One of the most common comments I received during my two pregnancies was ‘now you’re pregnant you will need to get rid of the cats’.
+Sure, people mean well, but these well-intentioned comments result in a huge number of cats being dropped off at the shelter as soon as a pregnancy test comes back positive.

 No. There is absolutely no reason for a pregnant woman to get rid of her cat.
-The two reasons cited are that if a woman catches toxoplasmosis during her pregnancy and a cat can possibly smother a newborn baby.
+The two reasons cited are that if a woman catches toxoplasmosis during her pregnancy it can cause congenital defects and a cat can possibly smother a newborn baby.
+Let’s look at these.

 Transmission to humans occurs via ingestion of the infective oocysts.
 These are passed out of the cat via the feces.
 It takes 24 hours for the oocysts to become infective, at which time they must be directly ingested for infection to occur.
 This isn’t the only way infection occurs.
 Gardening, eating undercooked meat and improperly washed fruit and vegetables are also modes of transmission.